CSharperMantle/CSharperMantle.github.io/_posts/2025-02-07-much-ado-about-nothing.md

 xchg rax, rax
 ```

-I guess most of us would the first line of each pair.
+I guess most of us would prefer the first in each pair.

 Curiously, x86-64 has a CPUID flag for "multi-byte NOPs", extending `nop` with stride-index-base memory access encoding[^4].
 Thus, all of these are valid: